jean-remyGloaguen/article2017EstimationAmbiance/experiment/NonnegMatrixFact/README_NonnegMatrixFact.txt

 % https://github.com/mathieulagrange/expLanes/blob/gh-pages/doc/expLanesDocumentation.pdf

-This experience estimates the traffic sound levels of simulated sound mixtures with the help of different versions of NMF.

-First download the expLanes tool (https://github.com/mathieulagrange/expLanes) Then download the sound database (https://sandbox.zenodo.org/record/176695#.Wk4eeXkiGos) which contains all the sound mixtures and the audio files useful to build the dictionary and decompress the folder.
+This experience requires to download the expLanes tool (https://github.com/mathieulagrange/expLanes) Download the sound database (https://sandbox.zenodo.org/record/176695#.Wk4eeXkiGos) which contains all the sound mixtures and the audio files useful to build the dictionary and decompress the folder.

-In the Config file, fill the inputPath setting with the path to the downloaded sound database.
+In the Config file, fill the 'inputPath' field with the path to the downloaded sound database.

-Realization of Non Negative Matrix Factorization on urban sound mixtures to estimate the traffic sound levels.
 The estimation of the traffic sound levels on the simulated sound mixtures with Non Negative Matrix Factorization follows these 4 steps:
 	- nomafa1dictionary,  for dictionary learning
 	- nomafa2estimation,  to realize supervised and semi-supervised  with their own settings